KZ camshaft info

 - shim under bucket starts after .410 lift

-- 256 degrees duration at .050″ is max duration unless you have a much bigger cc motor than 1100
+- 256 degrees duration at .050″ is prob max duration unless you have a much bigger cc motor than 1100 with at least 10.25 compression

 - Stick with stock base circle size